-- 1. Estimate the natural frequencies and mode shapes of a beam. - 2.
-Evaluate the dynamic response of a building model using shake table - 3. / mini shake table set up. - 4.
-Evaluate the response of building models under wind loads, usingwind tunnel setup. - 5.
-Determine the pattern of deflection and cracks in RC slab elements and portal frames, under static loading.
+- Estimate the natural frequencies and mode shapes of a beam.
+1. - Evaluate the dynamic response of a building model using shake table 2. - 3.
+Evaluate the response of building models under wind loads, using wind tunnel setup. - Determine the pattern of deflection and cracks in RC slab elements 4. - 5.
+Determine the pattern of deflection and cracks in portal frames subjected to gravity loading.